-- Be a U.S. citizen or Permanent Resident, or meet the residency requirements for Federal student financial assistance:

-- Be enrolled at PQC or accepted for enrollment in the next academic term;

-- Have a need for academic support to pursue successfully a postsecondary educational program;

-- Meet one of the following criteria:
+- Be a U.S. citizen or Permanent Resident, or meet the residency requirements for Federal student financial assistance: - Be enrolled at PQC or accepted for enrollment in the next academic term; - Have a need for academic support to pursue successfully a postsecondary educational program; - Meet two of the three criteria:

 - A low-income student:

 - A first-generation college student;

-- o A student with a disability.
+- A student with a disability.